-To get the most out of Chase Sapphire Preferred, earn the card’s initial bonus and referral bonuses, take advantage of benefits such as free DoorDash deliveries, and redeem points for travel rather than cash back.
+To get the most out of Chase Sapphire Preferred, earn the card’s initial bonus and referral bonuses, take advantage of benefits, and redeem points for travel rather than cash back.
 Cardholders should also charge only what they can pay in full each month, because it’s not possible for someone to get the most out of Chase Sapphire Preferred if they have to pay interest.

 Lastly, one of the keys to getting the most out of Chase Sapphire Preferred is redeeming your rewards points for travel.
 Points are worth 1.25 cents each when you redeem them for travel through Chase Ultimate Rewards, compared to just 1 cent each toward cash back or gift cards.
 You can also consider transferring your points to Chase’s airline and hotel loyalty program partners at a 1:1 ratio.
 This may give you more value for your points, depending on the program.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines